 Allergic reactions to medications or materials used in the operating room.

-Joint Stiffness can occur no matter what the procedure, this is minimized and treated with physiotherapy.
+Joint Stiffness can occur no matter what the procedure, this is minimised and treated with physiotherapy.

 Pressure on areas of the body in the operating theatre causing nerve damage.